Originally published December 2003 *Moved & Edited September 2017

 #1 It never hardens and remains at the same thick flexible consistency.

-#2 Because it never hardens deck hardware can flex and move slightly, and the butyl does too.
+#2 Because it never hardens deck hardware can flex and move slightly, and the Bed-It Tape does too.

 #3 It is multiple times more flexible than a cured polyurethane or polysulfide.